 We think 'outside the box'...
 A limited view will not benefit a person as a whole and tends to create a single, acute focal point in the healing process.
-Too often limitations to therapy and healing are created by overlooking the intrinsic benefits of subtle, gentle interventions such as using breathing techniques in ALS, mobilizing joints in a paralyzed individual, increasing circulation for someone who is bedridden to avoid decubitus ulcers, or simply teaching someone with MS or PD that it is usually easier to walk if one learns to go barefoot in the house as a means to create communication from the feet to the brain.
+Too often limitations to therapy and healing are created by overlooking the intrinsic benefits of subtle, gentle interventions such as using breathing techniques in ALS, mobilizing joints in a paralyzed individual, increasing circulation for someone who is bedridden to avoid decubitus ulcers, or simply teaching someone with multiple sclerosis (MS) or Parkinson's (PD) that it is usually easier to walk if one learns to go barefoot in the house as a means to create communication from the feet to the brain.
 Ensuring that there are non-physical sources of joy, life-satisfaction, and support / comfort are often more important to wellbeing, happiness, mental health, and pain management.

 The structure of each therapy program considers the individual as a whole—age, health, motivation to help oneself, type of condition or injury, degree of illness, level of recovery, and overall physical and mental state will play factors in creating a customized therapy program.
 A veteran with an amputated limb and dealing with PTSD will need a very different approach to therapy and self-care than someone who has a long-term neurological condition such as MS or Parkinson's, and struggles on a daily basis with walking, neuropathies, and spastic or atrophied muscles.
 Whether recovering from a stroke or going through cancer treatment, addressing the disconnect between body and mind may be of greater importance than attacking the body with intense physical intervention.
-Someone who is depressed or lacks motivation may benefit from regular, supportive discussion and the simple benefits of movement, sunshine, and fresh air.
+Someone who is depressed or lacks motivation may benefit from supportive mentoring or the simple benefits of movement, sunshine, and fresh air.

 Specialized yoga therapy programs are led by a C-IAYT yoga therapist and are adjusted to meet the individual's current, ongoing, and changing situation and ability.
-Therapeutic Thai bodywork provides passive range of motion, joint mobilization, neuromuscular techniques and manipulation of muscles and fascia, as well as gentle structural alignment.
+Traditional Thai bodywork provides passive range of motion, joint mobilization, neuromuscular techniques and manipulation of muscles and fascia, as well as gentle structural alignment.
 For those with long-term neurological conditions or neuromuscular disorders, a comprehensive therapy program can be part of ongoing neuropalliative therapy and support.

 Neuropalliative Therapy & Support

 Neuropalliative therapy focuses upon long-term, comprehensive care and support for those with neurological conditions and movement disorders: providing whole-person care for the complex range of conditions and experiences—physical, emotional, social, spiritual—which are part of a living with a neurological condition.
-NeuroSupportive Yoga Therapy™ may be an essential part of an extended care plan for those with multiple sclerosis (MS), Parkinson's disease (PD), cerebral palsy (CP) and other neurological conditions, whether it is assisting with breathing techniques for the bedbound, maintaining range of motion for those in a wheelchair, mitigating chronic pain conditions, reducing stress and anxiety, or providing in-home therapy for self-care.
+NeuroSupportive Yoga Therapy™ may be an essential part of an extended care plan for those with multiple sclerosis (MS), Parkinson's disease (PD), ALS and other neurological conditions, whether it is assisting with breathing techniques for the bedbound, maintaining range of motion for those in a wheelchair, mitigating chronic pain conditions, reducing stress and anxiety, or providing in-home therapy for self-care.
 It is always the person, the human being, who is at the center of care, not the dis-ease or dis-ability.